ministryofjustice/hmpps-book-a-video-link-ui/README.md

 ### Running integration tests

-For local running, pull and start a wiremock container:
+Start a local container for redis on its default port tcp/6379.

-`docker compose -f docker-compose-test.yml up -d`
+`docker compose up -d`

 Run the service in test mode: